 - And the accidental part: Stepping away from the problem

 Often my work includes multi-day projects.
 When it does, I’m often naturally taking time in between information gathering and actual problem-solving.
 However, when you’re trying to work very quickly — on a deadline — it may seem a luxury to stop, rest and possibly re-think your approach.
 But I’ve found again and again that giving your brain time to accept the information results in a better outcome.
+Take a look at these Six Tips You Can Use to Build Your Roofing Business Brand from Roofing Marketing Pros.

 It is also important to note that everyone is wired differently, so if you find that you want to make small adjustments to this process then by all means go for it.
 Comfort begets speed.
 When I was working on this I was pretty sick, and had these periods where I would just sit there feeling crummy.
 I already had to buy oxycodone online and that point and was waiting for it to arrive.
 It’s what my doctor had told me to take over the phone.
 It worked but those first couple of days were just the worst.
 Still I was able to press on and I’m happy with the end result actually.